rdallman/reed.pizza/assets/resume.md

 **August 2012- May 2013, Lead Android Developer, Verge Pipe Media**

-  *  I was responsible for the prototype, design, development and deployment of Android applications from the ground up
+  *  Prototyped, designed, developed and deployed Android applications
-  *  Released [Get Charitable], which has 1000+ downloads on the Google Play Store.
-Facebook API and Android 2.2+ compatibility
   *  Trained and oversaw a small team of developers.
 Learned git merge and turned whiteboards into masterpieces
-  *  Used Ruby on Rails for rewriting an application back end.
+  *  Rewrote a back end in Ruby on Rails.
 Became familiar with TDD and Heroku

 [OpenRefactory]:http://openrefactory.org/